 In 2012, Tereza Fairbairn was given her first pedigree goat kid as a very generous leaving gift by her work colleagues when she left a busy job in the Square Mile to look after her son.
 Her colleagues knew she was interested in cheese making, kept a few ex batt hens in the garden and had recently purchased a small plot of land in the Suffolk countryside.
-This gift set her on a path that she could never have imagined and in a few short years the Fulibroch Dairy was up and running supporting her small herd of pedigree British Toggenburg dairy goats.
+This gift set us on a path that could never have been imagined and in a few short years the Fulibroch Dairy was up and running supporting a small herd of pedigree British Toggenburg dairy goats.

-The first goat kid purchased from Dreda and Roland Randall's Monach herd along with a second pedigree companion was the start of her foundation herd and these girls were soon joined by two pedigree Monach milkers.
-The sheer volume of milk and inability to do anything productive with it resulted in Tereza's design and build of a small dairy powered by solar panels to sell the milk commercially to minimise waste and also enable the goats to pay for themselves.
+The first goat kid purchased from Dreda and Roland Randall's Monach herd along with a second pedigree companion was the start of the foundation herd and these girls were soon joined by two pedigree Monach milkers.
+The sheer volume of milk and inability to do anything productive with it resulted in the design and build of a small dairy powered by solar panels to sell the milk commercially to minimise waste and also enable the goats to pay for themselves.

 The herd took its name from the area where it is situated, a long forgotten hamlet of the Middle Ages known as Fulebroc after the ‘full’ or ‘foul’ brook that runs to this day down to meet the River Stour.
 A breeding programme followed, and the Fulibroch Herd was established attending agricultural shows, milk recording and selling pedigree livestock.

 More goats meant more milk but also excess kids and so the delicious Fulibroch milk fed kid meat was placed on the menu followed by the production of high quality beautifully tanned hides organically processed here in Britain.